64ZooLane/wag1/README.md

 If you are missing this file, open a terminal and execute `npm run setup`

 Navigate to config/token.json and add your user token.
-If you do not know how to access your user token, follow this link [Access Token](#access-token)
+If you do not know how to access your user token, follow this link and learn how to [Set Your Token](#token)

 ## Example Usage